 Winter clothing of lasting quality can be expensive and I was purchasing a complete wardrobe for my husband and myself.
 The years of practice I had using coupons, shopping off season, and when possible, combining coupons with sales, came in very handy.

-If you have seen photos of beautiful, snow-covered landscapes, and have thought about visiting a winter wonderland, but you live in a climate where you wear shorts and sandals more than you wear a coat, I am providing a list of items that you will want to purchase before your visit.
+If have thought about visiting places with beautiful, snow-covered landscapes, but you live in a climate where you wear summer clothing more than you wear a coat, I am providing a list of items that you will want to purchase before your visit.

 Items to Pack for Warmth

 1. Base Layers – High quality top and bottom base layers were easy to find.
 My local warehouse store sold them at a reasonable price throughout the year, and I took advantage of purchasing them when they were advertised with additional savings.